luluzhou1/alinush.github.io/_posts/2022-09-18-pairings-or-bilinear-maps.md

 #### Acknowledgements

 I would like to thank Dan Boneh for helping me clarify and contextualize the history around Weil, as well as for [his 2015 Simons talk](https://www.youtube.com/watch?v=1RwkqZ6JNeo), which inspired me to do a little more research and write this historical account.

+Thanks to [Sergey Vasilyev](https://twitter.com/swasilyev) for pointing out typos in the BLS12-381 elliptic curve definitions.

 ---